 Money comes, money goes - this is the circle of life.
 But how much money comes, and how much money goes?
-Well, that’s something we’d all do better to have a greater handle on.
+Well that’s something we’d all do better to have a greater handle on.
 Planning your money movements is your next best step after deciding to create a budget planner.
-It essentially just means getting really pedantic about tracking what you are spending your dollars on and when setting aside money for each month’s outgoings and putting systems in place to stop you from spending more (such as automatic transfers to your savings accounts).
+It essentially just means getting really pedantic about tracking what you are spending your dollars on and when, setting aside money for each month’s outgoings and putting systems in place to stop you spending more (such as automatic transfers to your savings accounts).

 4. Manage Your Debts

 Getting out of debt can feel really, really tough.
 But the fact is that well-planned, regular payments WILL see you through it eventually.
 Every step you take up that mountain, no matter how small, will see you closer to the top.